feras-oughali/food-101/README.md

 The purpose of this project is to classify images of food dishes into 101 classes.
 This is a huge dataset with 101,000 images.
 There are 1,000 images per class which is split into 750 training images and 250 test images.

+88.2% Top-1 accuracy, 97.9% Top-5 accuracy was achieved using and optimizing multiple data augmentation techniques, mixup, and inference with TTA.

 ## Overview
 The gentlemen who published this dataset stated that training images have some noise in the form of wrong labels and intense colors.